|Years||1987 Match des Seniors (Lt2x 4th)

 After reaching this first rung of the international rowing ladder and being introduced to lightweight rowing, Trisha was quite clear that she wanted to take her rowing to the next level.
 “I’d always dreamed of doing GB.
 When I was a runner, my dream was to go to the Olympics as a runner, so even at that young age, I was thinking like that and whatever sport I did, I wanted to do it well,” she remembers.

-Over the next four years she trialled for the GB senior squad and rowed in GB lightweight crews at the Women’s Head on several occasions but never quite got into the World Championships team, although it’s worth remembering that there were only three places for lightweight scullers than; a double and a single.
+Over the next four years, coached by Tony Rawlings at Staines BC, she trialled for the GB senior squad and rowed in GB lightweight crews at the Women’s Head on several occasions but never quite got into the World Championships team, although it’s worth remembering that there were only three places for lightweight scullers than; a double and a single.
 “Each time, after I’d been cut, I’d have a little break and think, ‘I’m going to give up rowing,’ but then start again a few months later,” she recalls, ruefully.

 Three months before the Worlds, she was selected to scull in the lightweight double with Helen Mangan in the lightweight double, although they could only train together at weekends as Helen lived in Runcorn, and both of them had full time jobs.
 They won the silver medal at Lucerne regatta, but finished fourth at the Worlds.
 “It was my first Worlds and my first kit so that was amazing to finally do it and achieve what you were keen to achieve all your life,” she recalls, adding, “It was obviously scary, being on the start line of a World Championships, but it was great, and I loved it and definitely wanted to do more.”